 Net Metering (NM).
-At any time, your solar panel system can produce more or less energy than necessary to power your home.
-When it produces less, the system pulls power from the grid to make up the difference.
+At any point, your solar panel system can produce more or less energy than you need.
+When it produces less, the system pulls power from the municipal grid to make up the difference.
 This is the electricity you pay for.
-When a surplus occurs, the extra electricity automatically feeds back into the electrical grid.
-Net Metering, or utility buy-back, is a billing arrangement that credits homeowners for the full retail value of the extra electricity their system generates.
+During a surplus, your solar panel system makes more energy than you need.
+That extra electricity feeds back into the municipal power grid.
+You are then credited for the surplus.
+Net Metering is another term for that utility buy-back.
+It’s a billing arrangement that credits you for the full retail value of the extra electricity your system generates.
 Most states have authorized NM or similar programs.
-Eligible technology, capacity limits, and energy credit varies from state to state, so it is important to understand your state’s policies before installing.

 Tax credits.
 The Investment Tax Credit (ITC) is a 30 percent federal income tax credit available to residential and commercial investors in solar energy systems.
-Projects that have begun construction through 2019 will stay at 30 percent.
-In 2020, credit will drop to 26 percent; in 2021, it will drop to 22 percent.
-After 2023, credit will no longer be available to residential investors, and credit for commercial projects will drop to a permanent 10 percent.
-Many states offer property tax exemptions and/or waive sales and use taxes.
-The website for the Database of State Incentives for Renewables and Efficiency provides a comprehensive list of incentives by state.
+The 30 percent ITC is in place until 2032.
+Many states also offer property tax exemptions and/or waive sales and use taxes.
+The website for the Database of State Incentives for Renewables and Efficiency lists incentives by state.

-The size of your system will depend on how much energy you want to generate.
-It is also possible for homeowners to begin with a smaller system and increase the size modularly over time.
-Note that electric utility tier rates directly affect how quickly homeowners recoup their investment.
+Your system’s size will depend on how much energy you want to generate.
+Many people start out with a smaller system and increase the size modularly over time.
+Electric utility tier rates directly affect how quickly you will recoup your investment.
 A smaller system that satisfies part of your energy needs may be more cost effective if it avoids higher-tier rates.